M7Tro/chalk/README.md

     A guessig game: a player is given a random word.
 The rest of the players in the lobby must guess the word by looking at what is drawn at the canvas.

     A lightweight graphical redactor?
 What if I make a website that lets you copy/paste image from a clipboard.
 And then do all kinds of stuff with it.
 Remove background, retrieve colors, change color scheme, etc. That would be pretty cool.
 Something that I would actually use: quite often I want to do something with a screenshot I mage.
 But all the editors on web are quite big and complex.
 It would be nice to have something lightweight.
+I might even try to integrate AI into the editor and add some fancy features?

+Alright.
+Then it is decided.
+I will make a graphical redactor.

+But before I proceed with some significant features, I just realized that I missed some basic stuff.
+I want to add the "undo" button.

+Another feature would be to disable the save button when the latest changes were added.

+I also should add an eraser that removes similar to the way it works in goodnotes: jsut by touching the line, eraser removes the whole continuous line.

+Let's work on these two: undo button and save button disable.

+Undo Button:

+    To implement the undo button, I shall store the drawing history.
+I can do it with an array of base64 strings.

+    An array will be appended for every "mousup" event on the Canvas.

+    I can use a const array (array is mutable, but reference is constant) and push the drawings.

+    And for every press of the save button, the history gets erased.

+    ...

+    For some reason, I can't see the new button I added on the frontend.

+    I forgot that I don't use those separate pages anymore.
+All the html is in index.hmtl